Rioter who menaced officer with Confederate flag gets prison

 The Seefrieds were the first Capitol riot defendants to get a bench trial on a felony charge.
 Neither testified.

 Nearly 1,000 people have been charged with federal crimes related to the Jan.
 6 riot.
 More than 500 of them have pleaded guilty, mostly to misdemeanors.
-About 400 have been sentenced, with over half getting terms of imprisonment ranging from seven days to 10 years.
+Approximately 400 have been sentenced, with over half getting terms of imprisonment ranging from seven days to 10 years.

 Follow AP’s coverage of the Capitol riot at: https://apnews.com/hub/capitol-siege